f3-factory/F3com-data/3.6/bcrypt/main.md

 ---

 <div class="alert alert-info">
 <b>Notice:</b> This plugin uses BLOWFISH to hash your passwords, which needs at least PHP version 5.3.7.
-Keep in mind to implement alternative hashing methods, if you aim to support lower versions as well (F3 itself just needs PHP 5.3.3).
+Keep in mind to implement alternative hashing methods, if you aim to support lower versions as well (F3 itself requires 5.4 though).
 </div>